barsdeveloper/tank/docs/7-advanced-operations.md

 ###### *Field Manual Section 7* - Tactical Coordination

 In the field, isolated units rarely win the battle.
 Coordination is key.
 Joins let you link data across tables like synchronized squads advancing under fire.
 In Tank, a join is a first class `DataSet`, just like a `TableRef`.
-That means you can call `select()` and then, filter, map, reduce, etc, using the same clean, composable [Stream API](https://docs.rs/futures/latest/futures/prelude/trait.Stream.html) you already know.
+That means you can call `select()` and then, filter, map, reduce, etc, using the same composable [Stream API](https://docs.rs/futures/latest/futures/prelude/trait.Stream.html) you already know.

 ## Schema In Play
 Continuing with the `Operator` and `RadioLog` schema introduce earlier.
-Think of the join as a temporary tactical net: it composes existing tables into a streaming view you shape on demand.
+The following examples show more advanced query capabilities, something that go beyour simple CRUD operations shown earlier but still without revolving to raw sql.
 ::: code-group
 ```rust [Rust]
 #[derive(Entity)]